hds/hegdenu.net/content/posts/performance-optimization-flamegraph-divan.md

 The corridor filtering is done on the backend service, but the front-end service scales much faster (and is cheaper), so it made sense to consider moving this expensive filtering function to the front-end service.
 Because the filtering was so expensive, it was cheaper for the back-end service to serialize additional elements that were going to be filtered out, rather than doing the filtering there.
 And that was true, until we optimized the filtering code and saw how much faster it was.
 At that point we ported the changes back to the original C++ code and left the filtering where it was.

 After bringing the optimizations to the filtering code in the back-end service, it became less expensive to filter there than to serialize the additional elements which would be filtered out.
 In the end the results were good.
 Latency is down and so are costs, so it's win-win.

+## final words

+If I was reading this post without any prior knowledge, I think I'd feel a little disappointed.
+It all seemed like a lot of extra work for something that turned out to be easy.
+After all, our first optimization attempt resulted in a 100x speed up and then we stopped there.

+However, my experience is that this is often the case.
+The trick here was a combination of profiling and domain knowledge driven intuition.
+My initial assumption about where to optimize was incorrect, but I never tried implementing that because the profiling results pointed me in another direction.

+But once I had the direction, I could apply my own domain experience to the problem and guess at a solution.
+The benchmarking quickly showed me that the first guess did provide a reduction in execution time.
+In this write up I skipped the bit where we started benchmarking before we had all the functional test cases passing - because if it wasn't faster, we weren't going to bother fixing edge cases.

+As I said earlier, performance optimization is sometimes as much an art as a science, but you need both parts to be effective.